 The Mobility-as-a-service (MaaS) market worldwide is expected to reach a market capitalization of about 9.5 trillion U.S. dollars by 2030.
 This immense growth is fueled by the growing ride-sharing, e-hailing, and carsharing service industries as well as bikesharing programs across the globe.
-Meanwhile, the market size of MaaS in China stood at 15 billion U.S. dollar as of 2017, and is forecasted to soar to over 200 billion U.S. dollars by 2025 and eventually till over 650 billion by 2030.
-Currently, the traditional mobility industry is still much bigger than the shared mobility market size in China, where car-hailing accounted for the largest share of the market compared to car-pooling and car-sharing.
+Meanwhile, the market size of MaaS in China is forecasted to soar to over 200 billion U.S. dollars by 2025 and eventually tip over 650 billion by 2030.
+By 2050, the mobility demand in urban China is forecasted to surpass 650 million people times per day, among which almost one third of trips in urban China is expected to be conducted through shared mobility.